-Under the policies of Minnesota Housing's Board, when staff recommend to the Board developments for funding, they must identify the developments that have a proposed cost that is more than 25 percent higher than the predicted costs from the predictive cost model, and the Board must agree to grant a waiver to allow the higher costs.
-For these projects, staff must explain why the proposed cost is reasonable even though it is above the 25 percent threshold.
+Under the current practice, when staff recommend to the Board developments for funding, they identify the developments that have a proposed cost that is more than 25 percent higher than the predicted cost from the model, and the Board can decide to grant a waiver allowing the higher cost.
+For these projects, staff explains why the proposed costs are reasonable even though they are above the 25 percent threshold.
 There are a wide range of reasons why the costs could be reasonable.
 For example, a housing development and site may be critical to meet a local housing need, but the site requires an unusually large amount of environmental remediation.